 Patients become unable to learn and recall new information.
 Memory of remote events is reduced but not totally lost.
 Patients may require help with basic activities of daily living (eg, bathing, eating, dressing, toileting).

 Personality changes may progress.
 Patients may become irritable, anxious, self-centered, inflexible, or angry more easily, or they may become more passive, with a flat affect, depression, indecisiveness, lack of spontaneity, or general withdrawal from social situations.
+Personality traits or habits may become more exaggerated (eg, concern with money becomes obsession with it).

 By this stage, patients have lost all sense of time and place because they cannot effectively use normal environmental and social cues.
 Patients often get lost; they may be unable to find their own bedroom or bathroom.
 They remain ambulatory but are at risk of falls or accidents secondary to confusion.